 This is a mask that determines which parts of the PHS Field needs to be suppressed.
 A value of 1 indicates a byte to be suppressed.
 Otherwise, the byte is included in the transmission.
 This has a maximum length of 8 bytes to cover the range of PHS Size.
 Bit 0 is related to the first byte of the PHS Field.

-PHS rules shall be automatically created by the sending terminal when there is a repetitive portion of data in a packet.
-In a PHS rule, the sending terminal shall specify the field values that can be suppressed in that packet and the associated PHS index to identify the PHS rule.
+PHS rules shall be automatically created by the sending SS when there is a repetitive portion of data in a packet.
+In a PHS rule, the sending SS shall specify the field values that can be suppressed in that packet and the associated PHS index to identify the PHS rule.

-A sending terminal shall trigger a new rule when any repetitive field value in the traffic is observed and the field values are not matching with any of the already existing PHS rule field values stored.
+A sending SS shall trigger a new rule when any repetitive field value in the traffic is observed and the field values are not matching with any of the already existing PHS rule field values stored.

-A sending terminal shall apply PHS after creation of a rule.
+A sending SS shall apply PHS after creation of a rule.
 Comment: Until a PHS rule is created, the message header data it specifies will be unsuppressed.

-A sending terminal shall include a PHS index as a prefix to PDU data to indicate when PHS is applied.
+A sending SS shall include a PHS index as a prefix to PDU data to indicate when PHS is applied.

-A receiving terminal shall identify each PHS rule using a PHS Index (PHSI) as specified in Table 1 .
+A receiving SS shall identify each PHS rule using a PHS Index (PHSI) as specified in Table 1 .

 Figure 7 PHS Creation Flow